cloudigrade/cloudigrade/docs/rest-api-examples.rst

     }

-If your requested ``start_date`` and ``end_date`` values would result in some future dates beyond "today", the API will return a 400 with the relevant errors.
+If your requested ``start_date`` and ``end_date`` values would result in some future dates beyond "yesterday", the API will return a 400 with the relevant errors.
-Daily max concurrency results will end "today" at the latest.
+Daily max concurrency results will end "yesterday" at the latest.

 Request:

 .. code:: bash

     http localhost:8080/api/cloudigrade/v2/concurrent/ "X-RH-IDENTITY:${HTTP_X_RH_IDENTITY}" \
-        start_date=="2020-05-18" \
+        start_date=="2020-05-17" \
         end_date=="2020-05-25"

 Response: